QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/12-FileFormats.md

 #### 8-bit

-In some cases, for example: black and white masks, you may not need a high level of precision at all.
+In some cases, for example with black and white masks, you may not need a high level of precision at all.
 You can use 8-bit PNG output which can increase performance and save disk space.

 #### Custom Workflows Precision